PookMook/Foko-chat/README.md

 The backend re-hydrates basic information from the database on startup to create a graph of active users, open channels and last messages, then keep it up to date while the service is up, to improve reactivity and limit calls to the database.
 This would obviously need to be handled outside the node.js memory in case of a decentralized approach, Redis could also be a great candidate here.

-## Deployement
+## Deployment

 In any case, you'll need to have docker installed on your machine/server to run the service.
-Docker-compose will help handle all of the deployment process for you.
+Docker-compose will help handle all the deployment process for you.

 You'll also need an active SendGrid account with a verified sender email address to manage the email communication (password recovery/invitation to a channel)